chittaranjan24/04_password_generator/README.md

 # React + Vite

+# NOTE :- Start learning useCallback and useEffect hook and make a basic password generator project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: